stinger222/ongoings-timer/README.md

 ## Demo
-~~Check out [the demo](https://stinger222.github.io/ongoings-timer) to explore all features of the app!~~ Trello deleted all ru accounts, including the one I used for OAuth Client, so even it you have working Trello account, app still not working yet
+~~Check out [the demo](https://stinger222.github.io/ongoings-timer) to explore all features of the app!~~ Trello deleted all ru accounts, including the one I used for OAuth Client, so even if you have working Trello account, app still won't work

 ## Features
   - Create cards for each ongoing series you want to track